 If you already have some investors on board, now is when you should be talking about those other investors and why they chose to invest.

 While you do want to keep your pitch deck short, sometimes you may need or want to include a few extra slides that help explain your business.
-Here are a few slides that are often found in investor pitch decks.
+Here are a few additional slides that are often found in investor presentations.

 If you are raising money from investors, you’ll need to show them how you plan on giving them a return.
 You do this in the form of an “exit strategy” slide that outlines who your potential acquirers might be if you manage to grow your company and be successful.
 Having an IPO and going public is a viable option for some high-growth startups, while other businesses are more likely to be bought by larger players in your market.